machal/cssmine-content/zmeny.md

 1. The Arrival of Smartphones

-2. Responsive Web design = Web design
+2. Responsive Web Design = Web Design

 3. Too Many Browsers Will Give You a Headache